publiccodenet/about/organization/governance-model.md

 ## Overview

-The Foundation for Public Code is a [member-owned association (vereniging) under Dutch law](https://business.gov.nl/starting-your-business/choosing-a-business-structure/association/).
-Only wholly publicly owned organizations may become members.
+The Foundation for Public Code is a [non-profit association (vereniging) under Dutch law](https://business.gov.nl/starting-your-business/choosing-a-business-structure/association/).

+The association's members are the regional Foundation for Public Code chapter organizations.
-This means members are responsible for and steer the Foundation's operations, including priorities and annual budget for the organization.
+These members are responsible for and steer the association's operations, including priorities and annual budget for the organization.

 ## Foundation bodies